nandstand/sample-site/reference/deployment.md

 - Developers log into the login nodes and work from their sandbox environments
 - Sample docs won't cover local tests, just test jobs submitted to Slurm

+## Slurm submission script / Slurm job script

+-

 ## Environment

 - Environment scripts set up paths, activate python environment, and add project to PYTHONPATH
-- Shared incoming data on the dev server to keep things simple
+- Shared incoming data, developers use the dev data set for testing
 - The deployed code uses a Python virtual environment (dev/main)
 - Developers use a Python virtual environment in their sandboxes
 - Have to activate on login